 My friend Joyce Wallace and I had fun adapting this recipe from one we found in Maida Heatter’s Pies and Tarts.
 We added bourbon for a bit of depth and smokiness and decided to go for an earthy touch using Buckwheat Honey.
 Buckwheat Honey is perfect for baking since it has a rich and molasses-y flavor plus texture.
 However, any dark honey, like avocado honey, will do the trick.

-Honey contributes to the depth of flavor in baked goods, it also adds to the caramelization.
-As a result, combining honey with pumpkin contributes to the overall texture of the pie.
+Honey contributes to the depth of baked goods’ flavor and caramelization.
+Baking with honey often requires experimentation from oven to oven.
+Combining honey with pumpkin will contribute to the overall texture of the pie.
 In most baked goods, less honey is needed than sugar which helps reduce sugar intake.
 You may have to experiment with a pie or two to get your measurements right with your oven.

 How to Make Bourbon + Honey Pumpkin Pie

 Adjust a rack one-third from the bottom of the oven and preheat the oven to 450 degrees.